bhatnagaranshika02/Blogify/README.md

-# Flasky
+# Blogify

 <h3>Author-Anshika Bhatnagar</h3>

 <h2>Project Idea:</h2>

 <h3>Blogify</h3>
-This is a web application useful for making blogs.You can also read ,delete, update your blogs.
+This is a web application useful for making blogs.
+You can also read ,delete, update your blogs.

 <h2>Project Link:</h2>